KristopherJR/Down-Under/READ_ME.txt

 Project Title: Down Under
 Developers: Kristopher Randle

-Version: 0.1.93
+Version: 0.2.1
-Date: 21-04-2021
+Date: 22-04-2021

 // --------------- VERSION NOTES --------------- //

-Added music to all levels/screens.
-The music also fades in and out when changing zones for a smoother transition.
-Added a death animation for the player which will play when an enemy kills him.
+Created a Coin scene.
+The coin is animated and has a 'collect' animation.
+Created a player HUD on Cave level with a coin counter.
+When the player picks up a coin the counter increases.

 // --------------- NEW SCENES --------------- //

-GameOverScreen.tcsn
+Coin.tcsn

 // --------------- EDITED SCENES --------------- //

-N/A
+LevelOne.tcsn

 // --------------- NEW SCRIPTS --------------- //

-GameOverScreen.gd
+Coin.gd

 // --------------- EDITED SCRIPTS --------------- //

-CampLevel.gd
 LevelOne.gd